 As your business posts its available shifts, Snag matches it with one background-checked recruit, often filling the opening in just a few minutes.

 Then, the platform handles insurance and compensation, streamlining the whole process for your internal HR team.

-Of course, if your business is growing quickly and is completely new to talent management, you’ll probably need more customized support than a standalone tool or set of tools that you’re not sure how to best utilize.
+Of course, if your business is growing quickly and is completely new to talent management, you’ll probably need more customized support.

 Since HR and talent management is such a broad category of activities and responsibilities, an HR consultant will likely be your best bet.
-An expert will be able to orient your growing business and help you both identify and prioritize the solutions you need.
-Learn more about HR consulting for small business and review some top providers with our complete guide here.
+An expert will orient your growing business and help you both identify and prioritize the solutions you need.
+Learn more with our complete guide to HR consulting for small business.

 For growing organizations, talent management software can take your operations to the next level.
-Human resources and talent management is often one of the last major areas of operations that small businesses are able to invest in developing, yet it’s essential for ensuring sustainable, long-term growth.
-Any tools or platforms you can adopt to automate or streamline your HR processes can be a smart investment.
+Human resources and talent management is often one of the last major areas of operations that small businesses invest in, yet it’s essential for ensuring sustainable, long-term growth.
+Any tool or platform you can adopt to automate or streamline your HR processes is a smart investment.

 As with any tech investment, take your time researching your options, deciding carefully whether more comprehensive consulting, a complete talent management platform, or a standalone HR service will be your best move.

 Be sure to continue your research with a few additional resources, as well:

 - Top 7 Compensation Consulting Firms for Any Sector.
 Compensation strategy and administration is one of the most important aspects of talent management.
 Start off on the right foot with expert strategy development from a consultant.